-John 3:18, because this contains a whole section here.
-This is very important in our Christian living on a day-to-day basis.
-"The one who believes in Him is not [condemned] judged ... " Please, brethren, grasp and understand that!
+John 3 contains a whole section here.
+This is very important in our Christian living on a day-today basis.

+John 3:18 "The one who believes in Him is not [condemned] judged..."
+Please, brethren, grasp and understand that!
 If you believe in Jesus Christ and have the Spirit of God in you, God does not condemn you.
-When you sin, which you do, we confess our sins (as we will see) and He cleanses us from those.
+When you sin, which you do, we confess our sins and He cleanses us from those.
 That's what's so important and that's part of our fellowshipping with God; our fellowshipping with Christ.

-And if we can grasp that, and we can understand that, and realize the tremendous calling that God has given us, it is so powerful and uplifting!
+If we can grasp that, and we can understand that, and realize the tremendous calling that God has given us, it is so powerful and uplifting!
 It is absolutely so great!
-And when you, you combine that with the love of Godand this is what you are seeking, striving for, fellowshipping for, partaking of every day-then, I tell you what, it helps overcome human nature, so that you don't desire to sin.
+And when you combine that with the love of God-and this is what you are seeking, striving for, fellowshipping for, partaking of every day-then I tell you what, it helps overcome human nature, so that you don't desire to sin.
 That's the whole point of Christian growth and overcoming.

-"...the one who does not believe has already been [condemned] judged because he has not believed in the name of the only begotten Son of God....
-[They make their own condemnation.
-No one has to stand up and point a finger.] ...
-And this is the judgment [condemnation]: that the Light has come into the world... [that is Christ-He was the Light] ...but men loved darkness..." (vs 18-19).
-And that is true in the simplest form: that most crime and evil takes place at night or at dark.
+"...but the one who does not believe has already been [condemned] judged because he has not believed in the name of the only begotten Son of God" (v 18).
+They make their own condemnation.
+No one has to stand up and point a finger.

+Verse 19: "And this is the judgment [condemnation]: that the Light has come into the world... [that is Christ-He was the Light] ...but men loved darkness..."

+That is true in the simplest form: that most crime and evil takes place at night or at dark.
 And you look at the places of entertainment that men love, and they are dark-and many of the bars and many of the dance halls have psychedelic lights.
 These lights are moving.
-And do you know what that does to the human mind?
-It hypnotizes you and takes away your character of choice so you will do things which are not right.
+Do you know what that does to the human mind?
+It hypnotizes you and takes away your character of choice so you will do things that are not right.

-Now I saw part of a very interesting special-I forget exactly when it was, maybe it was last evening before Sabbath.
-You've heard of 'whirling derby'-haven't you?
+I saw part of a very interesting special on 'whirling derby.'
 Where a person gets out and dances around and around and around and around and around.
 And I never knew where that came from.
 But it showed this whole Muslim group where they were all going around spinning around in circles.
-Now there was this was this bigger circle and they were all going around individually, spinning around in a circle.
-They had their arms out like this and they just would hold their head back-and the whole purpose of that spinning was to get their minds off of everything in the world and to think of nothing, and so that they could be possessed-that's really what it was.
+There was this was this bigger circle and they were all going around individually, spinning around in a circle.
+They had their arms out and they just would hold their head back, and the whole purpose of that spinning was to get their minds off of everything in the world and to think of nothing so that they could be possessed; that's really what it was.